amykapernick/blog/posts/2018/ddd-perth-2018.md

 <a href="https://twitter.com/Amys_Kapers/status/1025631570286137344" target="_blank"><img class="static_tweet" alt="Static image of tweet linked here" src="/img/tweets/1025631570286137344.png" /></a>

-Mandy talked about the issue prevelant in the industry today, where there isn't much value placed in front end developers who can't write Javascript.
+Mandy talked about the issue prevelant in the industry today, where there isn't much value placed in front end developers who can't write JavaScript.
 HTML is still changing quite a lot, and good semantic functional HTML is really important for your site to be used by a wide variety of software and devices like your Google Home and many reading apps like Pocket and Apple Reader.

 <a href="https://twitter.com/Amys_Kapers/status/1025632220915019776" target="_blank"><img class="static_tweet" alt="Static image of tweet linked here" src="/img/tweets/1025632220915019776.png" /></a>